 In winter, you plot and plan, but in spring, it is time to move.
 Take advantage of Spring Break and travel somewhere new.
 Go wherever you can go, and as far as you can.
 Forget the typical spring break destinations frequented by St Andrews students and surprise yourself and everyone you know by seeking out new horizons.

 Which country in Europe has the highest density of forest and water and the cleanest air?
 Finland.
 The country’s unspoiled nature makes for a wonderful spring break.
 It may be cold, but the snow glistens under the pale sun in the hushed forests.
-It is still northern lights season, and many hotels, including hotel Kakslauttanen, have glass igloos or log cabins with glass roofs so that you may sleep under the stars.
+It is still northern lights season, and many hotels, including hotel Kakslauttanen, have glass igloos or timber frame log cabins with glass roofs so that you may sleep under the stars.
 If you share with friends you can enjoy your own fireplace and sauna for about £80.
 Finland offers a thrilling ensemble of untouched wilderness and vibrant cultural hubs.
 Experience the rare natural phenomenon of the midnight sun (don’t miss the midnight sun film festival); enjoy the fresh food scene and the famous coffee; chill out at an ice bar; and travel around the magnificent country by sled or snowmobile.

 If your mind is set on a beach location, head to Flores Island in Indonesia.
 Extremely enchanting, more magical than the movies, it offers panoramic views of soaring volcanoes and scattered chains of archipelagoes.
 As the name implies, you will find rare flora and fauna here.
 Flores Island has the richest marine biodiversity on earth.
 You will find superb diving spots, and see abundant coral in the reefs.
 You can swim through and around waterfalls with mantas and many endangered species.
 On land, visit the Komodo National Park, where you can go on dragon treks to see the world’s largest lizard.
 Make sure to visit the fishing village Labuan Bajo to see tree house views of the most surreal sunsets.